Deemster: Current Deemsters

+There is now officially a "Third Deemster", replacing the previous "Deemster".

 List of Deemsters

 Owing to a lack of early records, the list cannot record any deemsters before 1408, and is therefore not necessarily complete for the earlier years.
 The dates given are those for the first appearance of a name in the records, although the person may have been in office for some time previously.

 The list has been compiled from the Liber Juramentorum (the book recording the oaths taken by officers on appointment), the Isle of Man Statutes with additional names from the archive of David Craine.